 New Day Films offers hundreds of films on a wide-range of topics.
 New Day is democratically run by more than 150 filmmaker members who carefully select films for the collection.
 To access streaming films, click Watch Now, from the landing page of the video.

 The New Oxford Shakespeare presents a new consideration of all of Shakespeare's works, edited from first principles from the base-texts themselves, and drawing on the latest textual and theatrical scholarship.
 Additionally, it contains links to images for the appropriate folios and quartos, which are housed in the digital collections of the Bodleian Library, British Library, Folger Library, and Internet Shakespeare at the University of Victoria.

 The New York Review of Books (NYRB) is a highly-regarded bi-weekly literary and critical publication which publishes essays on current topics, lengthy reviews by and about major authors, and original poetry.
 Reviews and writings cover both fiction and non-fiction books and also encompass the performing arts, including music, theater, dance, and film.
 NYRB embraces the discussion of books as an indispensable literary activity.

 This collection begins with the first issue of the New York Times in 1851, to four years before the current year.
 Find full text and full image articles, with digital reproductions of every page and every issue in PDF format.
 In addition to news stories, includes editorials, book, film, and theatre reviews, obituaries, birth and marriage announcements, photos, and advertisements.
 An additional year of coverage is added annually.
-Full text of the New York Times is also available from 1980 to the present in LexisNexis Academic; from 1985 to the present in Academic OneFile; and 1987 to the present on the New York Times website.
+Full text of the New York Times is also available from 1985 to the present in Academic OneFile; and 1987 to the present on the New York Times website.
 Current paper issues are housed with 1st Floor Journals.